Verdict: Anushka is the most sensible ghost wife ever.

 Anushka Sharma is a natural when it comes to acting.
 Here too, she has done a great job as a ghost as well as a human.
 She looks hauntingly beautiful throughout the film.
 It is, somehow, difficult to get over that fact.
 Some ghostly effect maybe?
 Diljit Dosanjh, on the other hand, complements her with his nirmohi avatar.
 He plays a singer who initially sings to swoon women and to get admiration from his fans.
 But as you try to get over the prettiness of the frame composition (with Anushka, Diljith, and Punjab in one frame), Diljit goes through a makeover because he falls in love with Shashi.
 Their onscreen chemistry is something to look forward to.

 It is pretty evident from the trailer that Diljit’s character is a singer and hence you get to witness a lot of folk melodies.
 Songs will keep coming throughout the movie including nifty numbers like Dum Dum and Sahiba.
 There is also some romantic poetry added to all the music and things just keep getting better.

 A film is not only about the faces and acting and the team of this film understands that well.
 The film has been getting a lot of applaud for the special effects and it stands up to the expectations.
 The angelic touch to the ghost version of Anushka’s character gives the film the charm of a fairy tale.
 Anshai Lal‘s debut as a director, along with the team, is for the win.
 The production quality and camera work is incredible as well.

-When it comes to a fantasy movie, you mostly expect a fairy tale and this films serves you with something exactly like that, with the help of love, romance, and comedy.
+When it comes to a fantasy movie, you mostly expect a fairy tale and Phillauri serves you with exactly that, with the help of love, romance, and comedy.